dbl-works/terraform/proxy/README.md

 To allow certain SSH keys on the bastion server, follow the instructions of [this repo](https://github.com/dbl-works/bastion), which hosts a Dockerfile to build an appropriate image.

+@TODO: document how to setup DNS records on Cloudflare

 ## Usage